badabingbreda/field-text-multimask/README.md

                 'scale'                 =>  2,                // decimal digits, 0 for integers
                 'signed'                =>  false,            // disallow negative
-                'padFractionalZeros'    =>  true,             // if true, then pads zeros at end to the length of scale 'mask'                  =>  '$num',           // currency mask, ie: '$ num' , '€ num' , '£ num' 'thousandsSeparator'    =>  ',',              // any single character
-                'radix'                 =>  '.',              // fractional delimiter
+                'padFractionalZeros'    =>  true,             // if true, then pads zeros at end to the length of scale 'normalizeZeros'        =>  false,            // append or remove zeros at ends 'mask'                  =>  '$num',           // currency mask, ie: '$ num' , '€ num' , '£ num' 'thousandsSeparator'    =>  ',',              // any single character 'radix'                 =>  '.',              // fractional delimiter